aptech/docs/docs/CR-csvWriteM.rst

     :param append: 0 to overwrite entire file or 1 to append to file.
 Default = 0.
     :type append: optional scalar

-    :param newline: optional string specifying the character(s) to end a line in the file.
-Default = "\n".
+    :param newline:  Default = "\n".
-    :type newline: TODO
+    :type newline: optional string specifying the character(s) to end a line in the file

     :returns: ret (*TODO*), Scalar return code.
 0 for success, or non-zero if an error occurred.